Cancel anytime

 IPO Launch date 1992-09-16 | CEO, President & Director Ms. Dorith Hakim | ||

-CPI Aerostructures, Inc. engages in the contract production of structural aircraft parts for fixed wing aircraft and helicopters in the commercial and defense markets.
-The company offers aerostructure and aerosystem assemblies, including new production and repair/overhaul of fielded wing structures and other control surfaces, rudder island, engine inlets/nacelles, engine exhaust manifolds, aircraft doors and windows, aircraft steps and racks, other aircraft secondary structures, airborne pod structures and integration of internal systems, radar housing structures, panel assemblies, and mechanical door locking and canopy lifting systems.
-It provides diameter tube bending, such as complex ducts and tubes in steel, aluminum, titanium, and nickel alloys; fusion welded fluid tanks, and resistance welding for spot and seam; wire harnesses; and power control, fuel management, power distribution, and fully integrated electrical control systems, as well as enclosures.
-In addition, the company offers engineering, program and supply chain management services, kitting contracts, and maintenance repair and overhaul services.
+CPI Aerostructures, Inc. engages in the contract production of structural aircraft assemblies for fixed wing aircraft and helicopters in the commercial and defense markets.
+The company offers aerostructures and aerosystems assemblies, including new production and repair/overhaul of fielded wing structures and other control surfaces, rudder island, engine inlets/nacelles, engine exhaust manifolds, aircraft doors and windows, aircraft steps and racks, other aircraft secondary structures, airborne pod structures and integration of internal systems, radar housing structures, panel assemblies, mechanical door locking systems, and canopy lifting systems.
+It also provides diameter tube bending, such as complex ducts and tubes in steel, aluminum, titanium, and nickel alloys; fusion welded fluid tanks and resistance welding of complex metallic assemblies; and wire harnesses, power control systems, fuel management systems, power distribution systems, fully integrated electrical control systems, and RF enclosures.
+In addition, the company offers engineering, program management, supply chain management, and kitting, as well as maintenance, repair, and overhaul services.
+Its products are used in the production and refurbishment of fixed wing aircraft, helicopters, and electronic warfare systems; intelligence, surveillance, and reconnaissance systems; missiles; autonomous systems; and other sophisticated aerospace and defense products.
 The company was formerly known as Consortium of Precision Industries, Inc. and changed its name to CPI Aerostructures, Inc. in July 1992.
 CPI Aerostructures, Inc. was incorporated in 1980 and is headquartered in Edgewood, New York.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.